Admission Requirements

 To apply for admission to the university, please complete and submit an online Application for Admissions.

-- You will receive a confirmation email from SDGKU with instructions on how to proceed with your application and enrollment within 7 working days of the day the application was submitted.
-Completing the application online will ensure a quicker turnaround time and a more streamlined application process.
+- Within 7 working days of submitting your application, you will receive a confirmation email from SDGKU with instructions on how to proceed with enrollment.
+Applying online ensures a faster turnaround and a smoother process.

-- Students submitting foreign transcripts must follow the university policy for Transfer of Credit which contains information regarding the certification of foreign transcripts by recognized agencies prior to admission.
+- Applicants with foreign transcripts must adhere to the university’s Transfer of Credit Policy, which outlines the certification process through recognized agencies before admission.

 Spanish Language Information (Información en Español)